zowe/docs-site/docs/extend/extend-apiml/websocket.md

 These metadata make it possible for requests from `wss://gatewayHost:gatewayPort/${serviceId}/ws/v1/path` to map to `wss://serviceHost:servicePort/${serviceId}/ws/v1/path`.

-Where:

 * **`serviceId`**
-  is the service ID of the service.
+  Specifies the service ID of the service.

 * **`path`**
-  is the remaining path segment in the URL.
+  Specifies the remaining path segment in the URL.

 ## Architecture